gavingro/face-app/README.md

 This repository contains a Convolutional Neural Network deep learning model that has been trained to predict the age of a person from an image of their portrait.

-You can see how the model fares on images within the [UTKFace dataset](https://susanqq.github.io/UTKFace/) assembled
+You can see how the model fares on images within the [UTKFace dataset](https://susanqq.github.io/UTKFace/), or on your own user-uploaded images by visiting the [web app](http://www.howoldarethey.ca).

 ### Contents